-Apple Music is Apple’s answer to Spotify and Google Play Music, and offers a huge library of over 30 million tracks available to stream and download alongside curated playlists, radio stations and a wide music video library.
-But when there’s so much on offer, it can be difficult to decide what to listen to.
+Apple Music was created to be the answer to Spotify and Google Play Music, and offers a huge library of over 30 million tracks available to stream and download, alongside curated playlists.
+Radio stations offer a wide music video library too, but when there’s so much on offer it can be difficult to decide what to listen to.

 Wouldn’t it be great if you could discover music based on a song, album or artist you like?
 With Apple Music it’s possible, and here is where we show you how.

 For those new to the world of Apple Music, we offer our complete guide to Apple Music.

 No, it’s not like Apple’s curated playlists

 Before we show you how you can create your own Apple Music Stations, we thought we’d first explain how they’re different to the curated playlists available on Apple’s music streaming service.

 Playlists available on Apple Music are generally focused around an artist, decade, genre or activity, from playlists for the journey to work to playlists comprised of 60s anthems, and everything in-between.